 Wearing corsets (even “stealthing” it under your clothing, so no one is the wiser) can help you climb the corporate ladder, earn respect of yourself and your peers, help you understand how to make better economic purchases and help you appreciate the finer things in life – even if relatively nothing else in your life has changed.
 Read more below to understand how wearing corsets can bring societal benefits – or, you can click here to read about the physical/ medical benefits, or the mental and emotional benefits.
-Or, you can go back to the main “How Corsets Heal” page.
+Or, you can go back to the main “Corset Benefits” page.

 Benefits with Societal Impact in Regards to Corseting

 - Corsets improve a person’s carriage and give the wearer a certain poise – the air of confidence, high self-esteem and assertiveness, whether or not they may feel confident that day.
 This body language – straight posture, chest high, shoulders back – silently commands respect from others.
 The corseter may notice that colleagues may start to treat them with more respect, and over time they may become accustomed to this better treatment, resulting in a positive feedback loop of higher esteem and more respect, whether or not they’re wearing the corset.

 Refer to Chapters 12 (Body Positivity) and 15: (Mental Health) *